syncfusion-content/wpf-docs/wpf/Autocomplete/Auto-Complete.md

 {% endhighlight %}
 {% endtabs %}

 At this point, the control is populated with the list of employees.
-But the Employee model contains two properties Name and Email, so we should tell the control, by which property, it has to provide suggestions.
-In this case, let us make the control to provide suggestions based on Name.
+But the Employee model contains two properties Name and Email, so we should tell the control, by which property it has to provide the suggestions.
+In this case, let us make the control to provide the suggestions based on the Name.

-The SearchItemPath property specifies the property path by which the filtering has to be done.
+The SearchItemPath property specifies the property path, by which the filtering has to be done.

 {% tabs %}
 {% highlight xaml %}